updated on 07 April 2022

 Many top organisations, including magic circle firm Slaughter and May, have continued to use a lockstep model, believing that its benefits far outweigh its drawbacks when it comes to a firm’s overall performance and long-term health.

-However, particularly since the financial crisis of the late 2000s, which put increased pressure on commercial lawyers and their clients, some firms, including magic circle firm Linklaters LLP, have modified their lockstep arrangements to include an element of performance-based remuneration.
+However, particularly since the financial crisis of the late 2000s, which put increased pressure on commercial lawyers and their clients, some firms, including magic circle firm Linklaters LLP, have modified their lockstep arrangements to include an element of performance-based remuneration for partners who make an “exceptional contribution”.
+In fact, on the firm’s values page it states that its lockstep profit-sharing structure “motivates partners to make decisions for the benefit of the whole firm”.

-As Hanh explains: “Arrangements depend on the culture of the firm and the type of people it is trying to attract to the partnership, which will of course also be affected by what competitors are doing.
+As one law firm partner explains: “Arrangements depend on the culture of the firm and the type of people it’s trying to attract to the partnership, which will of course also be affected by what competitors are doing.
 A key benefit of a merit-based system is that it affords greater flexibility to allow partners to move up and down within the reward structure.
 Such a system enables partners looking to retire from their roles in helping to run the firm to continue to fit within the structure and remain an important part of the firm, rather than being forced out due to the disparity between what they can deliver as fee earners and what they draw.
 In this way, a merit-based system can create a more elegant yet proportionate structure.”

 Eat what you kill

-A colourful phrase to describe a pay model that is the complete opposite of the traditional lockstep system.
+This is a colourful phrase used to describe a pay model that’s the complete opposite of the traditional lockstep system.

 In this model, a firm may be more accurately described as a costs-sharing arrangement between individuals rather than a partnership.